1. Furling assembly – Inspect for corrosion, cracks, and/or loosening. Inspect your small, mid-range, or big boat blocks for cracks and corrosion.

-2. Blocks should also be checked to make sure they spin freely.
+2. Check Blocks to be certain they spin freely.

 3. Clean and lube all your snatch blocks, clutches, and shackles.

-4. Clean your sailing lines if they were not cleaned for the Winter storage.
-This gets rid of the salt and grime built up on the cover and the core of the sailing cordage from previous sailing season.
+4. Clean your sailing lines if they were not cleaned for Winter storage.
 Place in a washing machine on gentle cycle using a mild soap.
 Dry in fresh air.
+This gets rid of the salt and grime built up on your sailing cordage from previous sailing season.

 5. Inspect length of lines for wear, tear, and chafing.
 Lines to inspect include sheets, halyards, control lines, furling line, reefing lines, dock lines, and mooring lines.

 7. If cover or core of lines are damaged, be sure to replace before the sailing season.